 Tip 2: Everyone downloads its part of the experience of having so many choices available on the web.
 A good tip for anyone is to take into consideration everyone else on your network that may be trying to use the internet as well.

-- If you’re going to be downloading a large file and you know it’s going to take a while, try setting downloads for times when other users on your network may not be busy on the internet as well.
+- If you’re going to download a large file and you know it’s going to take a while, try setting downloads for times when other users on your network may not be online.
 I personally set downloads during the hours of 11 PM and 5 AM when I know everyone is asleep.

 Tip 3: If you’re playing music from an online playlist, watching videos on YouTube, or doing them all at once.

-Choosing the right internet connection from your internet provider and choosing the correct router are the major contributors to a pleasant internet as well.
+Choosing the right internet connection from your internet provider and choosing the correct router are the major contributors to a pleasant internet experience as well.

 Feel free to add your tips in the comments.
 As someone who is constantly trying to make everyone in the house understand my point, more tips can definitely help prove the point.